Busseun/LITA-Class-project-/README.md

  -Orderby
  -Sortby
  Logical operation combine conditions using where clause e.g symbols or keys used to perform operations in data. examples are All, And, Any, Between, In, Not, Or, Exist like.
- SQL join : it combine 2 or more tables. we have inner, right, left and full join in SQL
+ SQL join : it combine 2 or more tables. we have inner, right, left and full join in SQL.
+ -----total number of customers from each region--- SELECT Region, COUNT(CustomerID) AS NumberOfCustomers FROM [dbo].[Customer_data2]
+GROUP BY Region;

+----most popular subscription type by number of customers--- SELECT TOP 1 SubscriptionType, COUNT(CustomerID) AS CustomerCount FROM [dbo].[Customer_data2]
+GROUP BY SubscriptionType
+ORDER BY CustomerCount DESC;

+----customers who canceled their subscription within 6months-- SELECT CustomerName
+FROM [dbo].[Customer_data2]
+WHERE Canceled = 1
+AND DATEDIFF(MONTH, SubscriptionStart, SubscriptionEnd) <= 6;

+----Average subscription duration for all customers---- SELECT AVG(DATEDIFF(DAY, SubscriptionStart, SubscriptionEnd)) AS AverageSubscriptionDuration FROM [dbo].[CustomerData]

+----Customers with subscription longer than 12 months--- SELECT CustomerName
+FROM [dbo].[CustomerData]
+WHERE DATEDIFF(MONTH, SubscriptionStart, SubscriptionEnd) > 12;

+---Total Revenue by subscription type---
+SELECT SubscriptionType, SUM(Revenue) AS TotalRevenue FROM [dbo].[Customer_data2]
+GROUP BY SubscriptionType;

+----Top 3 regions by subscription cancellation--- SELECT TOP 3 Region, COUNT(CustomerID) AS Cancellations FROM [dbo].[Customer_data2]
+WHERE Canceled = 1
+GROUP BY Region
+ORDER BY Cancellations DESC;

+---total number of active and cancelled subscription--- SELECT
+    SUM(CASE WHEN Canceled = 0 THEN 1 ELSE 0 END) AS ActiveSubscriptions,
+    SUM(CASE WHEN Canceled = 1 THEN 1 ELSE 0 END) AS CanceledSubscriptions
+FROM [dbo].[Customer_data2]

  ### GitHub : for project building
+ .......

  ###powerBI: is used for data analysis and visualizations.
  A slicer slteamline your data and visualization to what you want to see and analyze.
  Attrition count : this  use measure or calculated column.